cs2113-s23/cs2113-s23.github.io/j-units/J1-Inheritance.md

 ## Extending Queue for `peek()`

 Another common functionality of a queue is to be able to peek at the first element enqueued by returning it but not actually removing it from the queue.
-We could write this routine in the same way we extended `Queue` for `CountingQueue` to produce `PeekaCountingQueue` (keeping `CountingQueue`'s functionality).
+We could write this routine (incorrectly) in the same way we extended `Queue` for `CountingQueue` to produce `PeekaCountingQueue` (keeping `CountingQueue`'s functionality).

 ```java
 public class PeekaCountingQueue extends CountingQueue {